ni/measurement-plugin-packager-labview/README.md

 Download and install the `ni_measurement_plugin_packager-X.X.X-X.vip` package from the latest release assets.

-## Editing Configurations
+## Editing Package Configuration

-- The `MaintainerName`, `MaintainerEmail`, and `Architecture` details needed to configure the NI Packages are collected from the machine's system information as a post installation operation of the tool's package.
-These details are stored in the configuration file located at:
-`C:\ProgramData\National Instruments\Measurement Plugin Packager\Configuration.ini`
+- The Packager requires details such as `MaintainerName`, `MaintainerEmail`, and `Architecture` to configure the properties of the NI Packages.
+- These details are collected from your machine's system information and saved in a configuration file located at `C:\ProgramData\National Instruments\Measurement Plugin Packager\Configuration.ini` during the Packager installation.

   ![Packager Configuration](./docs/images/Configuration%20File.PNG)

-- If needed, you can edit this file to modify the properties of the NI packages built by the tool.
+- If required, you can edit these details to customize the properties of the NI packages built by the tool.

 **Note:**

-  Supported architecture options are:
+- Supported `Architecture` options are:
-  - 32 - to build the package for 32-bit systems
+  - 32 - to build package for 32-bit systems
-  - 64 - to build the package for 64-bit systems
+  - 64 - to build package for 64-bit systems
-  - Both - to build the package for both 32-bit and 64-bit systems, ensuring compatibility with any system architecture
+  - Both - to build package for both 32-bit and 64-bit systems, ensuring compatibility with any system architecture
+- If these details are not modified, the default values will be used for packaging the measurement plug-ins.

 ## Packaging LabVIEW Measurement Plug-in(s)